-Uttarakhand: 21 mountaineers trapped as avalanche hits Danda-2 peak
+Uttarakhand: 10 mountaineers dead as avalanche hits Danda-2 peak

 Eight persons have been rescued.

-At least 21 trainee mountaineers are trapped after an avalanche hit Draupadi’s Danda-2 mountain peak in Uttarakhand’s Uttarkashi district on Tuesday, reported PTI.
+Ten trainee mountaineers from the Nehru Institute of Mountaineering died after an avalanche hit Draupadi’s Danda-2 mountain peak in Uttarakhand’s Uttarkashi district on Tuesday.

+Forty-one persons, including 34 trainees and seven mountaineering instructors, were hit by the avalanche at 4 am as they returned from the mountain peak, the institute said.

-Uttarakhand Director General of Police Ashok Kumar said that total 29 mountaineers from the Nehru Institute of Mountaineering in Uttarkashi were trapped initially but eight of them have been rescued.
+Uttarakhand Director General of Police Ashok Kumar said that eight mountaineers have been rescued so far, reported ANI.
+Nehru Institute of Mountaineering’s Principal Colonel Amit Bisht said that the rescue teams sighted ten bodies out of which four have been recovered, reported The Hindu.

 Earlier in the day, Uttarakhand Chief Minister Pushkar Singh Dhami said that rescue operations are being carried out by the district administration, the National Disaster Response Force, the State Disaster Response Force, the Army and Indo-Tibetan Border Police personnel along with a team from the Nehru Institute of Mountaineering.